axoflow/axosyslog-core-docs/content/chapter-concepts/concepts-value-pairs/option-value-pairs/_index.md

     This option was called `replace()` in {{% param "product.abbrev" %}} version 3.4.

+- `lower`

+    Convert all keys to lowercase.
+Only supports US ASCII.

 - `shift("<number>")`

     Cuts the specified number of characters from the beginning of the name.